 Wearing a face mask can be very uncomfortable, especially for those with acne-prone skin.
 People with acne-prone skin are at higher risk for breakouts related to the improper use of face masks.
 There are many types of masks on the market.
-Disposable single-use surgical masks, N95 masks, silk masks, stretchable homemade cloth masks, and finally regular and copper/silver ion impregnated cotton masks.
+Disposable single-use surgical masks, N95 masks, silk masks, stretchable homemade cloth masks, and finally anti-acne face masks.

 What are the causes of face mask-induced acne (Maskne)?

 Heat, humidity, and a lack of airflow under most protective face masks create the perfect microenvironment for Maskne to develop.
 Dry oil and dead skin cells accumulate under face masks, where bacteria and fungi can grow and thrive on the skin's surface.
 The friction of face masks against the skin can damage its natural protective layer, allowing the bacteria and fungi to invade the pores and cause acne breakouts.
 Fortunately, choosing the right type of masks combined with a few simple preventive measures can keep COVID and maskne away.

 Is Maskne preventable?

 Fortunately, Maskne is very preventable!
 Wearing the right type of mask, keeping the skin under the face mask clean and dry will help prevent new acne from forming.
 It is also essential to choose a face mask that is suited for acne-prone skin.

 What is the worst type of face mask for people with acne-prone skin?

 The worst masks for acne-prone skin are tight cloth masks made with polyester or other synthetic materials, which create hot, humid environments – perfect for the proliferation of acne-causing bacteria (p.acnes); staph aureus, and fungi.